President Barzani, new German envoy to Iraq stress maintaining efforts to combat ISIS threats

 However, ISIS was territorially announced defeated in 2017, the group still carries out hit-and-run attacks, particularly in the disputed territories between Erbil and Baghdad.

 Another aspect of the meeting centered on the issue of federalism in Iraq, according to the press release.
-They both reiterated the importance of implementing federalism in Iraq.
+They both reiterated the importance of implementing the political system in Iraq correctly.

 “In order for stability to be maintained in Iraq, federalism should be properly implemented and established,” President Barzani said.